we-push-it/ansible_cmdb/README.md

 # ansible_cmdb

-Ansible role to create a CMDB Table view of all your hosts in inventory
+An Ansible role designed to create a CMDB (Configuration Management Database) table view of all your hosts in the inventory.

- - can be used with every webserver
- - really simple js, html and css
+## Features

+- **Compatibility**: Works seamlessly with any web server.
+- **Simple Design**: Utilizes basic JS, HTML, and CSS.
- - infos stored in json and html files
+- **Data Storage**: Stores information in JSON and HTML files for easy access and management.

 ## Overview

 ![screenshot](docs/assets/overview.png)

- - Sortable list
+- **Sortable List**: Easily sort your data to find what you need quickly.
- - search via regex
+- **Regex Search**: Powerful search functionality using regular expressions.
- - full customizable
+- **Customizable**: Fully adaptable to suit your specific requirements.
- - show of unreachable servers
+- **Error Handling**: Displays information about unreachable servers for better troubleshooting.

-## Detailview
+## Detailed View

 ![screenshot](docs/assets/detailview.png)

-Detail page for every server with all grabbed informations.
+Provides a detailed page for each server with comprehensive information.

 ## Usage

-Role can be simply included from ansible playbook
+Include the role in your Ansible playbook:

 ```yaml
 ---